Skip to main content

 Create a Division

 Creates a new Division within an Organization. organizationId and name are required.
+You can optionally provide an externalId, and an ein (Employer Identification Number) for tax identification.
 To nest the Division under an existing Division instead of directly under the Organization, pass parentDivisionId.

 mutation CreateDivision($input: CreateDivisionInput!) {